-It’s 2020, and its been a wild ride for most of us.
+It’s 2020, and it’s been a wild ride for most of us.
 From businesses being closed, to schools creating a hybrid mode of classrooms, to a lot of people now working from home, the internet is more important than ever.
 We are often asked, Which is the best internet service provider to go with for my home or small business?
-While there is no direct correct answer to this questions, here are some of our recommendations.
+While there is no direct correct answer to these questions, here are some of our recommendations.

 The two main internet providers are Charter Communications and AT&T. While some companies offer fancy combination packages with internet, TV, DVRs and not cell phone service, we are going to stick to the basics to keep this as simple as possible.